novel-01/exam-system/README.md

-# Student Management System
+# Exam Management System

-The "Student Management System" project is a student management system.
-It provides API endpoints for creating students, logging in, retrieving student profiles, and deleting students from the database.
+The "Exam Management System" project is a exam management system.
+It provides API endpoints for creating students, groups, making exams and logging in, retrieving student profiles, and deleting students from the database.

 ## Installation